lak-sh-man/flask-restapi-notes/03-Sql-Alchemy/00-Explaination/01-Basics (without __init__())/EXPLANATION.md

     - But when sam tries to access its instance attribute sam.id, none will be printed because, id for each initiated object is a primary key and can only be created after adding and commiting the data and they are auto incremental
     - Which means after adding and commiting the data only, SQLAlchemy internally assigns the keyword arguments to the respective attributes **self.id** behind the scenes
-    - Where this **self.id** is stored in local memory and stays as long as the file is running where adding and commiting is happening
+    - Where this **self.id** is stored in local memory and stays as long as the file is running
-    - So **id** can be only it is only created and accessed after adding and commiting the instantiated objects to the db

 ```python
 print(sam.id)                      # print None